 We are grateful that people have been lifting up our members and friends in prayer during Zoom gatherings.
 Please also call the office at 301-881-7275 or email firstname.lastname@example.org to add them to the list below.

 Yulie N (Village at Rockville)

 Tigist G, Billie J, Margo W, Lineth M, Isabel F, Gio S, Ione L, and Leslie C.

 Jean R, mother of Sabrina R

 *For family and friends, prayer requests will be kept on the list for four weeks.
-After four weeks, please complete another card.
+After four weeks, please complete another card/call the office.